AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. In the [!UICONTROL **Location account**] field, select the account you just created.

 1. In the [!UICONTROL **Directory path**] field, specify the path to the directory on the SFTP server.
-Folders must already exist; feeds throw an error if the specified path does not exist.
+Folders in the path must already exist.
+An error occurs if the specified path does not exist.
 For example, `/folder_name/folder_name`.

 1. Select **Save**.